astronomer/astro-docs/ac/next/02_production-core.md

 1. Enable the Scheduler by running the following command:

     ```sh
-    sudo systemctl enable astronomer-certified@scheduler.service
+    sudo systemctl enable astronomer-core@scheduler.service
     ```

 2. Edit the override file for the machine by running the following command:

     ```sh
-    sudo systemctl edit astronomer-certified@scheduler.service
+    sudo systemctl edit astronomer-core@scheduler.service
     ```

 3. In the empty document that appears, add the following lines: